Scottish Qualifications Authority: Students with disabilities

-These include specific qualifications for those with severe to moderate difficulties (Access), the right to aid in completing assessments (for example, a scribe) and the right to challenge any unfair or artificial barrier in the rules for any qualification.
+Specific qualifications were available for those with severe to moderate difficulties (Access), the right to aid in completing assessments (for example, a scribe) and the right to challenge any unfair or artificial barrier in the rules for any qualification.

 English as a second language

-There is a suite of National Units addressing the needs of economic migrants, asylum seekers and (the biggest group) those seeking to master English before returning to their own countries.
-It has also developed qualifications for those seeking to teach English to refugees.
+There was a suite of National Units addressing the needs of economic migrants, asylum seekers and those seeking to master English before returning to their home countries.
+It had also developed qualifications for those seeking to teach English to refugees.

 Partnerships

-SQA is one of the four partner national organisations involved in the Curriculum for Excellence.
-It works with partners on all strands of the development.
-Its principal role is to contribute to work on qualifications and assessment.
-SQA's role in Curriculum for Excellence is to design and develop the new qualifications and assessment.
+SQA was one of the four partner national organizations involved in the Curriculum for Excellence.
+It worked with partners on all strands of the development.
+Its principal role was to contribute to work on qualifications and assessment.
+SQA's role in Curriculum for Excellence was to design and develop the new qualifications and assessment.

-SQA has joined with Universities Scotland, QAA Scotland and the Scottish Government to create the Scottish Credit and Qualifications Framework or SCQF.
-Every Scottish qualification—from the Access level for those with learning difficulties to a Doctorate and including vocational as well as ESOL and BSL qualifications—is allocated a level and credit value within this framework, which all partners have agreed to recognise.
+SQA joined with Universities Scotland, QAA Scotland and the Scottish Government to create the Scottish Credit and Qualifications Framework or SCQF.
+Every Scottish qualification—from the Access level for those with learning difficulties to a Doctorate and including vocational as well as ESOL and BSL qualifications—was allocated a level and credit value within this framework, which all partners agreed to recognize.